Timbobeek/FutbolSurvey/README.md

-  I started playing because: "My dad was a coach", Levels I played at: ---> chekboxes, can choose any/all [Amateur, Pro Youth Academy, High School, College, Semi-Pro, Pro], Biggest achievement so far: "Won State with City High in 2016", Soccer dream/goal: "Want to wint the world cup", Best soccer advice you have received: "Listen to your heart", Jabulani is: ---> radio button (3 options [Trash, Love it, No idea], can choose one) }
+  I started playing because: "My dad was a coach", Levels I played at: ---> chekboxes, can choose any/all [Amateur, Pro Youth Academy, High School, College, Semi-Pro, Pro], Biggest achievement so far: "Won State with City High in 2016", Soccer dream/goal: "Want to win the world cup",
+  Best soccer advice you have received: "Listen to your heart", Favorite pair of cleats: "Nike Total 90",
+  Favorite ball: "Brazuca",
+  Jabulani is: ---> radio button (3 options [Trash, Love it, No idea], can choose one), Best compliment ever received: "You are the best"
+}
 ```